 - Consider numbering your letters.
 This makes it easier to keep them in order even if they don't arrive in the proper order.

 - Take special care with packaging food items.
 Always check to make sure that any package you send meets regulations.

 - Send calling cards.
 Look for the best rate you can get.
 Check the Exchange website.
-Also, contact your Family Support Center; they sometimes offer calling cards that have been donated through fundraisers on the installation.

 - Be prepared to fill out forms that list the contents of your packages.
 Be sure to list all items and don't let anyone have access to your package before it's sealed.